 The A Level is taught over two years and consists of three components:

-UK Politics
+UK Politics and Government

 - Political Participation.
-Students will study: democracy and participation, political parties, electoral systems, voting behaviour and the media. - Core Political Ideas.
-Students will study: conservatism, liberalism, socialism.
+Students will study: democracy and participation, political parties, electoral systems, voting behaviour and the media. - UK Government.
+Students will study: the constitution, parliament, Prime Minister and executive, relationships between the branches.